Society of the Snow: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 72 out of 100, based on 33 critics, indicating "generally favorable" reviews.

-Roxana Hadadi of Vulture states that the film's “philosophical script and unshakeable performances” both “elevates” it and “pushes it into transcendence...not since Martin Scorsese’s Silence has a film so effectively asked us to consider whether faith is benevolence or a blight.”
+Roxana Hadadi of Vulture states that the film's "philosophical script and unshakeable performances" both "elevates" it and "pushes it into transcendence ... not since Martin Scorsese's Silence has a film so effectively asked us to consider whether faith is benevolence or a blight."
 Pete Hammond of Deadline suggests that Bayona's interpretation of the crash is "ultimately a spiritual journey on many levels, focusing on the human will to overcome the worst of circumstances," and that it is "a story of how humanity comes together for each other."

 Wendy Ide of ScreenDaily argues that Bayona's "adaptation of this much-filmed story is elevated by bracingly muscular action sequences," and that what sets it apart "is the decision not to focus entirely on the survivors.
 Bayona is at pains to ensure that the voices that are foregrounded are not necessarily those of the crash victims who eventually make it home."
-Guy Lodge of Variety says that the film is composed of an “unstarry, fully Spanish-speaking cast” and is a “brawnily effective tear-jerker.”
-He also says that it has a “nuanced, non-denominational spiritualism, which further distinguishes it from the more straightforwardly inspirational adventure brief of the previous film.”
+Guy Lodge of Variety says that the film is composed of an "unstarry, fully Spanish-speaking cast" and is a "brawnily effective tear-jerker."
+He also says that it has a "nuanced, non-denominational spiritualism, which further distinguishes it from the more straightforwardly inspirational adventure brief of the previous film."
 Carlos Boyero of El País found it was "a credible and emotional depiction of the horrible experience of the accident".

-Teté Ribeiro of the Folha de S.Paulo insists that the film is "not for... weak stomachs."
-The Guardian 's Peter Bradshaw said that while it is "a fervent film, heartfelt and shot with passion and flair," at the same time "the strange, dark mystery of the Andes case is overlooked by Bayona; the weird suspicion that the experience has made the survivors “post-human”."
-David Rooney of The Hollywood Reporter found the film to be "uneven but ultimately effective," told "with authenticity and chilling realism, with emotion but without sensationalism."
-Professor Jorge Majfud (author of Cine político latinoamericano) argues that the film must be analyzed with a "critical look," suggesting that in addition to this story, there are "countless tragedies that decided the course of global history," which are ignored in cinema.
+Teté Ribeiro of the Folha de S.Paulo insists that the film is "not for ... weak stomachs."
+The Guardian 's Peter Bradshaw said that while it is "a fervent film, heartfelt and shot with passion and flair," at the same time "the strange, dark mystery of the Andes case is overlooked by Bayona; the weird suspicion that the experience has made the survivors "post-human"."
+David Rooney of The Hollywood Reporter found the film to be "uneven but ultimately effective", told "with authenticity and chilling realism, with emotion but without sensationalism."
+Both Hadadi and Rooney underscore the existential nature of the film.

+Jorge Majfud, the author of Cine político latinoamericano, argues that the film must be analyzed with a "critical look", suggesting that in addition to this story, there are "countless tragedies that decided the course of global history," which are ignored in cinema.
 Among the rare completely negative reviews, Luís Miguel Oliveira of Público states that "they survived.
 Cinema didn't," and considers Society of the Snow to be "a bad American film made by Europeans."